sanjanb/Building_RAG_Agents_with_LLMs/Introduction.md

-# Introduction to Building RAG Agents with LLMs
+# Introduction to RAG Agents

-This course covers the fundamentals of building Retrieval-Augmented Generation (RAG) agents using Large Language Models (LLMs).
-Key topics include setting up environments, understanding LLM services, and practical applications using LangChain.
+Retrieval-Augmented Generation (RAG) agents combine the capabilities of retrieval systems with generative models to enhance the generation process.
+This approach allows for more relevant and contextually accurate outputs by leveraging external knowledge sources.

+## Applications
+- Conversational agents
+- Information retrieval systems
+- Content generation tools